TheNewStellW/vmware-operations-guide/content/Acknowledgements/_index.md

 ![Photo of Iwan's parents](dedication.jpg)

-The book is dedicated to the loving memory of Mama and Papa…
+The book is dedicated to the loving memory of Mama and Papa...

 for your love and sacrifice in raising me in the old town of [Surabaya](https://www.youtube.com/watch?v=5KNb8r5mqNg).